leindfraust/MEVN-Typescript-Vue-3-Boilerplate/README.md

 # A boilerplate of latest MEVN technologies
 This uses Naive UI for the components, see [Naive UI](https://www.naiveui.com/en-US/os-theme/docs/introduction).
-Code structure is designed for publishing it to Heroku.
+Folder structure is designed for publishing it to Heroku.
 You must specify your own .env file to connect to your MongoDB database.

 Installed CLI Plugins
 - Babel